 Diaper rash happens when a rash occurs on parts of the skin in contact with diapers.
 Some causes include having wet diapers on for too long, when the infant has diarrhea, or diapers are too tight.
 Rash can also be caused by introduction of new products to clean, for example if you are using cloth diapers.
 Symptoms and treatments of diaper rash.

-Hives, also called urticarial, are red, itchy bumps on the skin, often caused by an allergic reaction to a food or a drug.
+Hives, also called urticaria, are red, itchy bumps on the skin, often caused by an allergic reaction to a food or a drug.
 Hives can vary in size and can at times connect with one another to create a larger swelling.
 They often go away within 24 hours, but are still no fun.
 It’s important to avoid whatever substance or food triggers hives.
 Symptoms and treatments of hives.

 A rash is a generic term that describes some sort of itchiness or irritation of the skin.
 Your doctor would be the best resource to look and narrow down what a rash represents and what might be causing it.
-For little onces, their pediatrician may decide to refer you to an allergist and/or a dermatologist.
+For little ones, their pediatrician may decide to refer you to an allergist and/or a dermatologist.

 When is a Rash a Milk Allergy?

+You may be wondering can dairy cause diaper rash?
 You should always refer to your pediatrician to help you understand what is causing your little one’s rash, but it’s also important to look at the big picture.
 Sometimes a baby with a cow milk allergy will also display other symptoms in addition to the rash.
 For instance, you may also see symptoms of diarrhea, vomiting, gassiness, wheezing, runny nose, and/or colic.

 If you do see a rash accompanied by any of these other symptoms, make sure to keep detailed notes and share all symptoms with your little one’s doctor so that the healthcare team has all of the information to get to the bottom of what might be happening.